 Do Mosquitoes Prefer Polluted or Clean Water?
-How Their Habitat Affects Disease Spread
+Gilbert Homeowner Guide

-If you’ve lived through a Phoenix summer, you already know: mosquitoes can turn a backyard BBQ into a swatting contest real quick.
-What many Valley homeowners don’t realize is that it’s not just any standing water that attracts them, it's the type of water that makes all the difference.
+If you’ve lived through a Gilbert summer, you already know mosquitoes can turn a backyard BBQ into a frustrating evening.
+What many homeowners don’t realize is that it’s not just standing water that attracts them.
+It’s the type of water that makes all the difference.

 Whether it’s a clean birdbath or a dirty storm drain, mosquito larvae in water can multiply fast and put your family at risk of bites and disease.

 So, do mosquitoes prefer polluted or clean water?
 The truth is both.
-And that’s where it gets tricky for Arizona homeowners.
+That’s where it gets tricky for Gilbert homeowners.
 Let’s break it down.

 Where Do Mosquitoes Breed?